 And it’s easy to get lost in the hysteria.
-Stocks fell sharply on Thursday, with the Dow Jones industrial average tumbling 546 points, putting its two-day losses at more than 1,300 points.
-The S&P 500, meanwhile, dropped 2.1 percent on Thursday.
+Stocks fell sharply on Wednesday, with the Dow Jones industrial average and the S&P 500 erasing their gains for the year.

 Still, responding to market volatility by selling stocks is hardly ever a good idea.
 Here’s why.

 Investors have this nasty habit of buying high and selling low.